 What are epigenetics and developmental epigenetics?

-Some epigenetic changes occur naturally, as part of normal development and aging.
+Many epigenetic changes occur naturally, as part of normal development and aging.
 Others occur in response to factors outside the body, such as diet, chemicals, medicines, drugs, exercise, and stress.
-Scientists refer to these as environmental factors.
-Epigenetic gene changes can alter the risk of developing certain diseases and health conditions.
+Scientists refer to these factors as environmental factors.
+Epigenetic gene changes can increase or decrease the risk of developing certain diseases and health conditions.

 - University of Utah.
 (2012).
 Epigenetics: What is epigenetics?
 Retrieved July 24, 2012, from http://learn.genetics.utah.edu/content/epigenetics [top]